unoplatform/uno.extensions/doc/Overview/Mvux/How-tos/PushListFeed.md

 In this tutorial you will learn how to create an MVUX project and utilization of a feed (`IFeed<T>`) and the `FeedView` control to display data pushed in asynchronously from an `IAsyncEnumerable<T>`.

- - For our data we're going to create a service that has an `IAsyncEnumerable<T>` method that returns periodic stock market updates.
+ - For our data, we're going to create a service that has an `IAsyncEnumerable<T>` method that returns periodic stock market updates.
  - You'll learn how to use a feed to asynchronously request this data from the service.
  - How to use the `FeedView` control to display the asynchronous data and automatically respond to the current feed status.